best-practice-and-impact/spreadsheet-accessibility/machine-readable-checklist.md

 Macros change spreadsheets and their behaviour is difficult to predict for programmers.

 ### 19. Publish your data in CSV format
 The CSV format is easy for machines to read.
 However, it only allows one worksheet per file.
 If you are supplying many worksheets you can provide them in a zip file.
-This zip file will contain one CSV file per table and a metadata JSON file.
+This zip file should contain one CSV file per table and a metadata JSON file.

+## Do you need more?
-We are looking at providing more guidance around how to publish spreadsheets optimised for machine readability.
-Please let us know if this is something you need: gsshelp@statistics.gov.uk.
+We are looking at providing more guidance around how to release data in way that is optimised for machine readability.
+Please let us know if this is something you need vy emailing [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).